srxg/tcp-ip-stack/README.md

 I want to learn more about networking at a deeper level and following saminiir's tutorial seemed liked a good way to do that.

+# REMINDER
+*SEARCH FOR TODO if you've left this for a while and need to know what to do next*

 ## TUN/TAP devices
 A Linux TAP device will be used to intercept low-level (data link) network traffic from the (Linux) kernel.